S00940010/KristopherHalataIT1025/Unit 3/readme.md

 I did code in Python for the first time.
 Actuaries program too, during their Actuary-a-thon, to join their health team, Actuary Chuck Kuhn of Cleveland Medical Mutual asked I learn Python.

-I learned to save more white space, you could have asked us to calculate: sum=num1+num2 diff=num1-num2 prod=num1*num2 quotient=num/num2 print(sum,diff,prod,quotient)
+I learned to save more white space, you could have asked us to show sum, diff, prod, quotient using one line:

+* print(sum,diff,prod,quotient)

 Also, I understand software was defined as application or operating system.
 Enterprise software centralizes organization files.
 Cloud computation centralizes public files.
 Open-source shares public codes.